geunee20/geunee20.github.io/_posts/2024-05-24-Controller-Design-Day-3.md

 - $$S_{ijk}$$: $$\sin(\theta_i + \theta_j + \theta_k)$$
 - $$C_{ijk}$$: $$\cos(\theta_i + \theta_j + \theta_k)$$

-The moment of inertia for each link in our system can be calculated using the formula:
+The moment of inertia for each link in my system can be calculated using the formula:

 $$
 I = \frac{1}{12}m(l^2 + w^2) \approx \frac{1}{12}ml^2